 Also praising the book, business coach Craig Simons and author Katherine Simons (Loving Your Neighbor: A Faith Community’s Response to the Unemployment Crisis), note, “The personal stories are alive and effective in drawing readers to our source of comfort and encouragement.
 The advice in One Small Step for Today challenges the reader to apply practical and necessary discipline to the job search.”

-Order on-line at Judson Press.
+Order on-line at Amazon Press.
 Or download the sampler below.

 There may be times in your career when you find yourself stuck in the land of misfit toys.